- HRV: who we are

 HRV formed following the closure of Victoria's only fixed-site needle exchange in 2008, fighting for fixed-sites and supervised consumption services through public education, legal pressure and street actions.
-After 4 years of inaction by the Health Authority, HRV disbanded in 2012 to change focus in the ongoing struggle for access to health for all.

 This site will no longer be updated on a regular basis, but will remain archived as documentation of a four-year grassroots struggle to hold a wayward health authority accountable to its responsibility to provide essential health services for all.